biochorl/De-novo-nanobody-re-design/README.md

 ## Overview

 The workshop starts from the 3D structure of two input PDBs, one of the target and one of the scaffold nanobody.
-Most of the steps are performed using Google Colab notebooks, provided in this repository.
+The steps are performed using Google Colab notebooks, provided in this repository.

 **Note on File Access:** The links to files in this README (like `7z1b.pdb`) are relative paths.
 If you click on them in a browser while logged into GitHub with access to this repository, you will see the file's content.
 To use the file, you will need to manually click the "Download raw file" <img src="Images/Download_symbol.png" alt="Download button" width="200"/> top-right button on the file viewer page.